NFL on Sky Sports: On-screen Team

 It had been presented since its debut by Kevin Cadle, being joined until 2011 by Nick Halling.
 Neil Reynolds then replaced Halling, and provided analysis alongside a guest analyst.
 Shaun Gayle is the primary guest analyst during the regular season from September to December, and Jeff Reinebold typically takes over from Gayle as primary analyst during the latter stages of the regular season and the playoffs.
 Cecil Martin previously served as analyst before being replaced by Gayle for the 2014 season.
 Previous analysts such as Daryl Johnston and Bradlee Van Pelt have also provided analysis for Sky Sports.
-However at the start of the 2016–17 season Kevin Cadle announced that he would no longer present the show however he would make occasional appearances, with Dara Kennedy taking over as host.
+However at the start of the 2016–17 season Cadle announced that he would no longer present the show however he would make occasional appearances, with Dara Kennedy taking over as host.
 To start the 2017–18 season Reynolds replaced Kennedy as host, and had Shaun Gayle and Corey Wootton as co-analysts.
-On 16 October 2017 it was announced that the long-time NFL show presenter Kevin Cadle had died at the age of 62.
+On 16 October 2017 it was announced that the long-time NFL show presenter Cadle had died at the age of 62.

 Reynolds is often joined by guest analysts, such as Rob Ryan, Solomon Wilcots and DeMarcus Ware.
 In addition, throughout the coverage, Reynolds and the panel will discuss the games through video call with the Around the NFL Podcast Team, including Dan Hanzus, Gregg Rosenthal, Marc Sessler; and journalist Peter King.